carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 > group, and use the code learned to generate a plot where you can
 > show us the abundance in each of the sample.
 > Please, paste your result on the next [document](https://docs.google.com/document/d/1oFg3uUZUANf7S1Mh2KamzrcGhkKsXP5Mk1KxKv6k8wA/edit?usp=sharing), there you can find
-> the Breakout room where you need to be working with. がんばれ!(ganbate; *good luck*):
+> the Breakout room where you need to be working with. がんばて!(ganbate; *good luck*):
 >> ## Solution
->> Change "Cyanobacteria" wherever it is needed to get a result from
+>> Change "Cyanobacteria" wherever it is needed to get a result for
 >> other phylum, as an example, here is the solution for Proteobacteria:
 >>proteo <- subset_taxa(merged_metagenomes, Phylum == "Proteobacteria")
 >>proteo  = transform_sample_counts(proteo, function(x) x*100 / sum(x) )